SM 32x200 [2xM8] / N42 - magnetic roller

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Key role in modern technologies – find application in HDD drives, electric motors, medical devices and other modern machines.
+- Key role in modern technologies – are used in HDD drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: